metocean/ingestion/observations.md

 5. **Web Scrapping**: Client publishes the data on a website and we scrape the contents of the page in order to mine the data

+# Station Metadata (buoy, ship, AWS, etc)

+ **Station name**: It is usually the client's hardware name.
+It is not *not mandatory*. e.g. *Esp_BC2 Water Height*.

+ **Description**: It is usually the client's description for the hardware. e.g. *Beacon 2 AWAC and E2M Beacon 2 Meteorology*.

+ **Coordinates**: The station coordinates (latitude/longitude) in decimal degrees format.

+ **Vertical position:** The vertical position of a measurement must be referred to MSL on WGS84.
+If not, the appropriate correction scheme must be mentioned at set-up time.

+> The **Level** it’s usually the altitude relative to Mean Sea Level (MSL) where the measurement was taken.
+For atmospheric stations, it’s assumed the information provided is the sum of “ground_level” and the sensor’s height.
+Sometimes, particularly for AWS, the stations measurements may be already be normalized to 10m height.
+For oceanic observations, level is considered to be same as “negative depth” from water surface.

 Data format
 ====